You can picture it now: cocktail in hand as you sit by the pool, grill fired up for an al fresco dinner so you can easily dive back in before dessert.

 The national average cost for pool maintenance service is $350 to $1,050, FixR reports.
 Most homeowners pay about $500 for monthly pool service during the summer months, FixR says.
 The cost includes routine cleaning and chemical treatments.
 The size of the pool, frequency of visits, and length of use during the year all affect the cost.

 If you choose DIY pool maintenance, a pool vacuum and hose will cost about $50 and a fall maintenance kit about $60, according to HomeAdvisor.
 Monthly chemical maintenance kits cost $20 to $100 per month.
 Despite the potential savings, a service is likely worth the money, given the potential for quickly growing bacteria and contamination from substances like lotions, and the fact that services uses higher-end equipment.

 A Pool Can Increase Insurance Costs

 In some areas, adding a pool may increase your annual property taxes, but it won’t necessarily add to your home’s selling price.
-For that reason, try to keep your total building cost between 10% and 15% of what you paid for your house, lest you invest too much in an amenity that won’t pay you back.
+For that reason, try to keep your total building cost between 10% and 15% of what you paid for your house.
+That way, you'll avoid investing too much in an amenity that won’t pay you back.